-The professorship is the top rank at TTUHSC and the Department of Pharmaceutical Sciences.
+The professorship is the top rank at TTUHSC and the DIB.

-Degree: Individuals must have the terminal degree appropriate for their disciplines.
+Degree: Individuals must have the terminal degree appropriate for their disciplines and postdoctoral training or equivalent experience.

 Years in Rank: Under usual circumstances, individuals must serve at least five years as associate professor, including the year when the promotion will be considered, before they are eligible for promotion to professor.